microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/class-based-flow.md

 ## Chat with a flow

-Chat with flex flow in CLI is supported:
+Chat with flow in CLI is supported:

 ```bash
 pf flow test --flow path/to/flow --inputs path/to/inputs --init path/to/init --ui